 What are Stressors?

-Dr. Greenberg defines stress as a stimulus-response interaction.
+Dr. Seaward defines stress as a stimulus-response interaction.
 He compares the stressors to stimuli and identifies the reaction to the stimulus as a stress response.
 This operational definition permits us, to identify stressors into categories in order to better understand that stressful events have only a potential to elicit a fight-or-flight response.

 Psychological (emotional), Physical, Social, Spiritual (Philosophical) The following pictures are an example of each.